cado-security/product-help/docs/cado/integrations/Darktrace Platform/manualinvestigation.md

 # Integrating FA&I with a customer’s Cloud Environment using Cloud Wizard

-You will need to create an API key from within the FA&I platform that has `Administrator` Role:
+You will need to create an API key from within the FA&I platform that has `Darktrace` Role:

-1. Log into the FA&I instance using AAISP then In the settings menu, select the `API` tab
+1. Log into the FA&I instance using [AAISP](https://activeai.darktrace.com/) then in the settings menu, select the `API` tab
 2. Click on `+ Create API key`

 ![Create API Key](/img/cloudwizard1.png)

-3. Give an appropriate Key name, leaving the Key role as `Administrator`
+3. Give an appropriate Key name, leaving the Key role as `Darktrace`
 4. Click `Create`

 ![Key](/img/cloudwizard2new.png)